-- Identify what pollinator species are present on farms and which species visit and pollinate different horticultural crops in field situations
+- Identify pollinator species present on farms and determine which of these visit and pollinate different horticultural crops in field situations

 - Determine how bees use different floral resources across seasons and devise and test appropriate farm-level floral enhancement schemes

-- Test how experimentally manipulated climate changes affects the timing, quality and quantity of nectar and pollen available to bees in key forage plants
+- Test experimentally manipulated climate change effects on the timing, quality and quantity of nectar and pollen available to bees in key forage plants

 - Inform and educate growers and land managers about bee population health.